fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.4.0 =
+* [Added] The vehicle object now tracks two new Carfax fields for report URL and icon URL.
+Carfax's latest feed to service providers gives the organization a bit more control over the URLs where reports live and the icon that appears on dealer websites.
+This plugin still ships with Carfax icons, and they will continue to be used when they apply to the vehicle and the newer fields are not available.
+* [Added] The vehicle object now tracks transmission speeds in post meta.
+The existing transmission taxonomy is unchanged.
+* [Changed] The vehicle object's transmission member `$vehicle->transmission` will now include the number of speeds in the transmission instead of simply the name of the term in the transmission taxonomy.
+What was "Automatic" may now be "6 Speed Automatic" if this new field is used.
+* [Removed] Removes a vehicle object member `color_string` that would hold a string like "Blue Exterior / White Interior".
+This was a feature used in only one theme that we are no longer recommending.
+This feature was moved to the child themes where it is used.
+We've decided not to advance the major verison number despite this removal because this plugin is not yet distributed and no current installs are using the member.

 = 10.3.1 =
 * [Added] Adds content to the Frequently Asked Questions section of this file
 * [Changed] Moves inline scripts and styles for flexslider into their own files